Merica-Rowley/jwt-pizza/penetrationTests/peerTest.md

 | Description    | Ordered pizza for -100 Bitcoin, store now says its in debt.
 Using a simple curl request |
 | Images         | ![](images/merica_franchise_debt.png)                                                   |
 | Corrections    | Verify who order request and dont allow different prices to be used                     |

+## Learnings

+- **Server-side validation is critical** - Never trust client input.
+Validate all data server-side (prices, quantities, permissions).
+- **Authorization ≠ Authentication** - Knowing who the user is doesn't mean they should access everything.
+Check permissions for every action.
+- **Verbose errors expose attack vectors** - Stack traces reveal internal paths and structure.
+Use generic error messages in production.
+- **Security headers provide defense in depth** - CSP, X-Frame-Options, and HSTS are simple additions that significantly improve security posture.
+- **Business logic flaws are hard to detect** - Automated scanners miss issues like negative prices.
+Manual testing and code review are essential.
+- **Think like an attacker** - Test unexpected inputs (negative numbers, SQL syntax, unauthorized actions) on every endpoint.
+- **Fix the basics first** - Simple exploits (default credentials, missing validation, broken access control) are often the most damaging.